djwbrown/algorithms-sedgewick-wayne/README.md

 # Algorithms, Sedgewick and Wayne
 **Dylan Brown**
 djwbrown \_at\_ gmail

 ## Introduction
 _Algorithms, 4th Edition_ by Robert Sedgewick and Kevin Wayne covers a nice collection of data structures and algorithms.
 The authors provide examples implemented in Java along with some sample data for testing.
 > Our original goal for [this book](http://algs4.cs.princeton.edu/code/) was to cover the _50 algorithms that every programmer should know_.

 Here I've ported each one to C++ as a learning exercise.
 I've tried to incorporate best practices for C++17 and later, with the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and Scott Meyer's _Effective Modern C++_ as my guide.
+I'm using `clang-tidy` for formatting and guideline enforcement.

 ## Get the data
 The sample data is available at http://algs4.cs.princeton.edu/code/algs4-data.zip